 - Intelligence composed of - General Factor (g) - Specific Factors ($S_1, S_2, S_3, \dots S_n$) - Observation: All measures of intelligence, even on seemingly unrelated subjects, have a positive correlation.
-No items that "smarter" people do worse on. (what about over-studying?) - Factor Analysis : From a large number of items (Xs) deduce a smaller number of Factors (Fs) which share variance - Shared variance = g = about 50% improving on g
+No items that "smarter" people do worse on. - Factor Analysis: From a large number of items (Xs) deduce a smaller number of Factors (Fs) which share variance - Shared variance = g = about 50% improving on g